KDE/digikam-doc/getting_started/quick_start.rst

 .. figure:: images/firstrun_step1.webp

 When you start digiKam for the very first time it will ask you where you store your photographs.
 You can choose any local, remote or removable folder.
-Just type in the path name of a folder or click on the Browse... icon to select a folder from the dialog.
+Just type in the path name of a folder or click on the **Browse...** icon to select a folder from the dialog.

 Later on you can add as many locations as you like - digiKam will add them to the album library.
-Settings --> Configure digiKam --> Collections
+Look menu entry :menuselection:`Settings --> Configure digiKam --> Collections`

 .. figure:: images/firstrun_step2.webp